JoooHannesk/simplekiimanager/SimpleKiiManager/SimpleKiiManager.docc/Tests.md

 ## Current Situation
 + Test coverage is currently 86%.
 + All test cases were performed with the **item type** set to `.genericPassword`.
 This is the default value when no explicit argument is provided in the function call.
 To learn more about the supported item types, see type ``SecretKind``.
 + All test cases were performed with the **accessibility mode** set to `.whenUnlocked`.
 This is the default value when no explicit argument is provided in the function call.
-To learn more about the supported accessibility modes, see section ``SecretAccessibilityMode``.
+To learn more about the supported accessibility modes, see section ``AccessPolicy``.